DrorT/mismo.dj_node_server/docs/plan.md

 - [x] change track id to UUID - not consecutive - so we can have tracks from multiple sources, withotu fear of repetition
 - do not wait on analysis server on startup, at the moment it is a blocking command slowing the startup
 - start the audio server on startup - after startup connect to it, monitor for crashes
-- have a commadn from client to restart audio and analysis servers - helps with updates
+- have a command from client to restart audio and analysis servers - helps with updates

 # Future features